ragavvenkatesan/yann/docs/source/yann/utils/graph.rst

 :mod:`yann.utils.graph` has some ports that uses this networkx graph.

 This includes:

-        * `draw_network` which draws the network.
+        -  `draw_network` which draws the network.

-The documentation follows.
+The documentation follows:

 .. automodule:: yann.utils.graph
    :members: